Support Ryan and Ryno’s Fight Against Homelessness

 His mother, now deceased, was worried about his future when she passed away, with good reason.
 Ryan is connected with all the services available in our area, but there is no housing for him and his family dog.
 In 2014, another homeless man, Michael Bourque, 34, died in a fire in a moving truck in Newport while trying to keep warm overnight.
 We cannot let this happen again.

-You can see from the original article to the current picture that Ryan's skin disease has worsened, leaving him vulnerable to infection.
-The disease affects every part of his body.
-He lived in a broken car with his dog "Ryno", the last remnant of his family which he cannot give up.
-Ryno also helps keep Ryan warm at night.
-Thanks to the outpouring of support from the community, our original goal to replace Ryan's car with a viable one has been met.
-Now our goal is to make sure they have food, gas, healthcare items and car maintenence when Ryan's SNAP and SSDI fall short, until subsidized housing for them both can be found.
+You can see from the original article to the current picture that Ryan's (non-contagious) disease has worsened, leaving him vulnerable to infection and unable to work.
+The disease affects every organ in his body.
+He lives in a broken car with his dog "Ryno", by all rights a service dog, but too old to be certified as one.
+Ryno gives Ryan comfort, purpose and helps reduce anxiety.
+Thanks to the outpouring of support from the community, our original goal to replace Ryan's car was met, but car living is no longer a realistic goal.

 Ryan is not a stranger.
 He is one of us.
 He was raised in Middletown.
 He attended J.F.
 Kennedy elementary school.
-He loves reading.
-He loves fixing things.
+He loves reading and fixing things.
 He loves his namesake dog of 12 years.
 He has a great sense of humor.
 He could be any one of our children.
-A system that overlooks the dire situation of such a special person is broken, but WE can get around him.
-Living in a small, clean room with the privacy of a bathroom could save Ryan's life.

 Organizer